HaydenYu916/MTRN4231_Tu-09-2_Leaf_Robot/README.md

 |End Effector     |[End Effector STL](https://github.com/HaydenYu916/MTRN4231_Tu-09-2_Leaf_Robot/blob/main/assest/CustomEndEffector/STL%20Files/EndEffectorComponent.stl) |

 ### Assembly details
-- All Components were modelled in Fusion360 and printed using a Creality Ender V3 3D printer with black PLA filament.
+- All components were modelled in Fusion360 and printed using a Creality Ender V3 3D printer with black PLA filament.
-- All components are push-fit, meaning that no tape, glue or expoxy is used.
+- All components are push-fit, meaning that no tape, glue or epoxy is used.

 <img src="assest/20251205_113156.jpg" width="400">